 - a.
-Refer to the Draft Regulations Relating to the Labelling, Advertising and Composition of Cosmetics, Article 11 which relates to claims - b.
-Any cosmetic claims, whether implicit or explicit, must be supported by adequate and appropriate substantiation to demonstrate the veracity of product efficacy and performance. - c.
-As per Section 4 (SCOPE) of this document, all claims must fall within the scope of cosmetic products as described therein a.
-"Substantiation" means substantiation based on statistically valid data, employing a validated, proven scientific method, that is compliant with recognized standards and/or best practice where relevant, and is applicable to the claim(s) being made.
-Such substantiation is inclusive of, but not limited to, sensory data generated by expert panels.
+The Draft Regulations Relating to the Labelling, Advertising and Composition of Cosmetics, Article 11 which relates to claims, are informative - Any cosmetic claims, whether implicit or explicit, must be supported by adequate and appropriate substantiation to demonstrate the veracity of product efficacy and/ or performance - c.
+As per Section 4 (SCOPE) of the Cosmetic Code, all claims must fall within the scope of cosmetic products as described therein - d.
+The advertising and marketing of cosmetic products must comply with the Code of Advertising Practice.